EstimatedEst. Read Time: 16 minutes

 I’m going to show you the best arm exercises for biceps, whether you’re training for hypertrophy, strength, power or are just plain short on time!

-We’ll make sure you’re hitting both heads of the biceps, I’ll also include the best way to train the brachialis muscle of the upper arm, which supports the size and appearance of the biceps.
+We’ll make sure you’re hitting both heads of the biceps brachii, I’ll also include the best way to train the brachialis muscle of the upper arm, which supports the size and appearance of the biceps.

 No stone left unturned.

-As you’ll see, restricting our equipment to only dumbbells doesn’t mean we have to sacrifice anything in our arms workout!
+As you’ll see, restricting our equipment to only a pair of dumbbells doesn’t mean we have to sacrifice anything in our arms workout!

-Below are the exercises we’re going to cover more in-depth in the later sections of this article.
+Below are the dumbbell bicep exercises we’re going to cover more in-depth in the later sections of this article.

 BEST EXERCISES FOR YOUR DUMBBELL BICEP WORKOUT: